mike-lawrence/EndogenousVisualPriorEntry-BayesianHierarchicalModel/README.md

 # EndogenousVisualPriorEntry-BayesianHierarchicalModel
-Stan and R code for bayesian hierarchical model analysis of temporal order judgement and color wheel data in repeated measures experiment:
+Stan and R code for bayesian hierarchical model analysis of temporal order judgement and color wheel data in pair of repeated measures experiments.

+Two experiments are run, the second of which has 'FollowUp' in the name of both its '.stan' files and its single '.R' file.
+Despite this dichotomization, the analyses for the data of both experiments are broadly identical.
+Futhermore, the procedure of both experiments can be summarized as follows:

 On each trial, human participants each watch pairs of stimuli, one on each side (left/right) of the screen, appear in sequence.
 The time interval between the differential onsets of the stimlui takes one of five values on a given trial.
 The order of the stimuli onsets is randomized across trials, but each order is presented an equal amount times in total.